nglvnyls/rustbook/README.md

 Rust’s type system shoulders a huge part of this burden, but the type system cannot catch every kind of incorrectness.

+When we implement and compile some function, Rust does all the type checking and borrow checking, but Rust can’t check that this function will do precisely what we intend.

+That’s where tests come in.